 French lace is slightly thicker than Swiss lace, but more durable.

-Korean lace is the most commonly used lace, it is a copy-cat of French lace, being that it is as durable but less undetectable than French lace, so it is a great choice for active lace wig wearers.
+Korean lace is the most commonly used lace, it is a copy-cat of French lace.
+Being that it is much more durable than French lace, so it is a great choice for active lace wig wearers.

 9. Are your wigs beginner friendly?